Occupational Health and Safety

 Breastfeeding support in the workplace program

 The Company has provided the following welfare for female employees who are preparing for motherhood, from pregnancy, and childbirth, to child-rearing.
+Through various projects such as organizing training to provide knowledge about breast milk for pregnant mothers.
+Activities to visit mothers after giving birth Providing a place for mothers to breastfeed.
+Within the operating area of CP All Distribution Center.

 Impacts and Benefits